Keyman Insurance Quotes And Key Person Policies 2026

 Is Keyman Insurance Tax Deductible?

-The rules surrounding Keyman Insurance and tax treatment from HMRC it can be quite complicated as it often depends on how a business intends to use any potential payout should a keyman either die or get a critical illness.
-It is crucial to take out the services and advice of a tax adviser to receive the correct guidance before undertaking a policy.
+The rules surrounding Keyman Insurance and HMRC’s tax treatment can be quite complicated.
+It often depends on how a business intends to use any potential payout should a key person die or suffer a critical illness.

 However, consider the following: